HM Prison Leeds: History

 Construction of Leeds Prison (originally named Leeds Borough Gaol) was completed in 1847.
-Built from locally quarried stone, the prison originally had four wings radiating from a central point in a Victorian architectural style (known as 'radial') typical of the time.
+Built from locally quarried stone, the prison originally had four wings radiating from a central point in a Victorian architectural style (known as 'radial') typical both of the time, and in the latest UK prisons.
 Each of these four wings had three landings of cells.
 Eventually Armley Gaol was renamed along with other prisons to make their locations more obvious to people unfamiliar with these areas.